Frequently Asked Questions for Schools

 - Schools based in Barking and Dagenham, Hackney, Newham, Redbridge, Tower Hamlets, and Waltham Forest are currently eligible to apply for Creative Schools

-- We can work across all state-funded education settings from Key Stage 1 – Key Stage 5, including Sixth Form Colleges, SEN, and PRUs
+- We can work across all state-funded education settings from Key Stage 1 – Key Stage 5, including Primaries, Secondaries, Academy Trusts, Sixth Form Colleges, SEND Schools, and PRUs

 - Schools who would like to find creative and inspiring ways of tackling their challenges, by linking into our broad network of arts and cultural partners based in East London and beyond